we're going to solve problems and charm your users together. here's how.

 2 / Inspire

-Based on the research we've gathered, we'll proceed to narrow down ideas and start getting creative.
+Based on the research we've gathered, we'll narrow down ideas and start getting creative.
 Holding brainstorming sessions and workshops is a great way to get everyone's ideas on the table.
-This often includes live whiteboarding and Idea Generation games.
+This often includes live whiteboarding and idea generation games.
 The sky is the limit here!

 3 / Plan

 What features should we include?
 How do they work?
 What do they look like?

 The goal of this stage is to identify what we need, what's nice to have, and what plays nicely with the resource we have to bring the project to completion.
 We'll narrow down all the ideas into an MVP (Minimum Viable Product).
 What really needs to be in the app for version one for it to work?
 What needs to be there for it to stand out in the market and be lovable?

 From there, we’ll wireframe and determine the screen flows.
 We will also gather inspiration for UI design and create workable prototypes.
 Depending on budget and timelines, his might include either a very thin layer of UI in the form of a Design System, or full mockup-style designs.

 We’ll test flows with users to get feedback to observe how they interact with what we're proposing.
 The main goal here is to achieve a solid understanding and confidence of what is being built in the next stage.

 “It is not about increase, but about decrease.
 Hack away at the inessentials.”

 - Bruce Lee